georgetown-cset/parat/README.md

-####**Note**: The [PARAT](https://parat.eto.tech) tool will be removed from the ETO website in early May.
+####**Note**: The [PARAT](https://parat.eto.tech) tool has been removed from the ETO website as of May 2026.
 For more details, see [our ETO blog post](https://eto.tech/blog/saying-goodbye-to-orca-and-parat/) on the subject.
-The underlying data for PARAT will also remain available [here](https://eto.tech/dataset-docs/private-sector-ai-indicators/), although we will no longer be updating it.
+The underlying data for PARAT will remain available [here](https://eto.tech/dataset-docs/private-sector-ai-indicators/), although we are no longer updating it.

 # 🦜 PARAT: CSET's Private-sector AI-Related Activity Tracker